jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 red: make it fail
 #################################################################################

-* I add another failing test, this happened in :doc:`/how_to/calculator`
+* I add another failing test for something that happened in the :doc:`/how_to/calculator` chapter

   .. code-block:: python

     def test_catching_zero_division_error_in_tests(self):
         1 / 0

-  the terminal shows a ZeroDivisionError_
+  any number divided by ``0`` and the terminal shows a ZeroDivisionError_

   .. code-block:: python